MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Utility/Measure-Command.md

 TotalMilliseconds : 12.2672
 ```

+### Example 4: Displaying output of measured command

+To display output of expression in `Measure-Command` you can use a pipe to `Out-Default`.

 ```powershell
 # Perform the same operation as above adding Out-Default to every execution.
 # This will show that the ScriptBlock is in fact executing for every item.